frontendjorge/LoginFormLocation/README.md

-# React Redux Login Flow
+# React Redux Login Flow for Liftit test frontend
-A simple application to demonstrate a login flow with React & Redux.
+A simple application to demonstrate a login flow with React & Redux, redux form and google map based in latitude and position from map.

 # Usage